mishrachintya/Page-View-Time-Series-Visualizer/README.md

 # Page-View-Time-Series-Visualizer

-For this project you will visualize time series data using a line chart, bar chart, and box plots.
+For this project, I visualized time series data using a line chart, bar chart, and box plots.

-You will use Pandas, Matplotlib, and Seaborn to visualize a dataset containing the number of page views each day
+I used Pandas, Matplotlib and Seaborn to visualize a dataset containing the number of page views each day.